HermanMartinus/justsketchme-frontend/_drafts/planning-a-fight-scene-with-justsketchme.md

 ![](/uploads/fightfight-4.png)

 It's important to remember that every actor in a scene or scenario has a perspective that needs to be conveyed, and by not doing so you will result in a very one-sided and perhaps nonsensical series of events.
+Try not to focus exclusively on the aggressor or the recipient.

 ![](/uploads/fightfight-5.png)

-gfdgdffgdf
+She run.

 ![](/uploads/fightfight-6.png)

-gfdgdfgfdgfd
+She attack.

 ![](/uploads/fightfight-7.png)

-gfdgfdgdfgfdg
+He counters!

 ![](/uploads/fightfight-8.png)

-gfdgdfgdf  continuity
+When drawing/ planning particularly significant or spectacular actions, try to conjure some continuity by making the cause and effect of actions performed super clear.
+It also helps you land that 'Thud' or 'Bang' sound effect you're planning on using.

 ![](/uploads/fightfight-9.png)